DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-1-mentor-materials.md

 - Why is it important to teach pupils metacognitive strategies?

-  - There is evidence to suggest that there is a link between pupils’ thinking skills and achievement.
+  - There is evidence to suggest that there is a link between pupils' thinking skills and achievement.
   - Supporting pupils to understand why and how to make choices about their learning makes them more effective learners.
-  - Pupils do get better at this naturally as they mature, but they don’t spontaneously become excellent at it – that is why we need to teach them explicitly.
+  - Pupils do get better at this naturally as they mature, but they don't spontaneously become excellent at it – that is why we need to teach them explicitly.

 - Why is pupil practice important?
-  - The adage ‘practice makes perfect’ is true!
+  - The adage 'practice makes perfect' is true!
-  - Learning is the ‘residue of thought’ (Willingham), i.e. what we are able to transfer to our long-term memory is information that is ‘learnt’.
+  - Learning is the 'residue of thought' (Willingham), i.e. what we are able to transfer to our long-term memory is information that is 'learnt'.
   - We need to support pupils in transferring knowledge from their working memory to their long-term memory and practice is the way to do this.

 ### Reflecting on your own practice (20 minutes)

-Becoming an ‘effective teacher’ can feel like a daunting task for.
+Becoming an 'effective teacher' can feel like a daunting task for.
 By this point in the year, they will already have had some successes and so this task should help them identify what they need to build on.

 Use the questions below to help identify successes and where development might be needed.
 The mentor should introduce the activity and share their own experience:

-Mentor: “At the start of your career, it can feel daunting or a lot of pressure to become a really ‘effective teacher’.
+Mentor: “At the start of your career, it can feel daunting or a lot of pressure to become a really 'effective teacher'.
 [The mentor should share some experience of how this was for them when they first started]

 It is important to remember that there are lots of resources available (including more experienced teachers) who can help you to develop the effective teaching practices you need and we will do a lot of this through our weekly topics.
 You will have already taught something you think has gone really well this year, so I want you to reflect back on that experience, take a moment to appreciate your successes and to recognise the resources that you found useful and why”